SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Experiments

-The results of CL-ZS-SBIR are presented in \Cref{cl_sbir}, where the CNN-based, RNN-based, and GNN-based methods are compared.
-In general, methods that take vector sketches as input tend to achieve lower accuracy compared to those using raster sketches, which may result from the closer modality between rasterized sketches and images.
+The results of CL-ZS-SBIR are presented in \Cref{tab:cl_sbir}, where the CNN-, RNN-, and GNN-based methods are compared.
+In general, methods that take vector sketches as input tend to achieve lower accuracy compared with those using raster sketches, which may result from the closer modality between rasterized sketches and images.
 Despite this, our SDGraph achieves the best overall performance.
-Although the improvement over CNN-based methods is marginal, SDGraph demonstrates a significant performance improvement compared to other methods based on vector sketch input.
+Although the improvement over CNN-based methods is marginal, SDGraph demonstrates a significant performance improvement compared with other methods which based on vector sketch input.

-The feature visualizations are shown in \Cref{cl_vis}.
-Since the test categories are unseen during training, features from the test sketch set are based on knowledge learned from training classes, leading to some class-level dispersion.
+The feature visualizations are shown in \Cref{fig:cl_vis}.
+Since the test categories are unseen during training, features from the test sketch set are based on knowledge learned from training categories, leading to some class-level dispersion.
 While ZSE-SBIR \cite{zse} exhibits distinct separation between classes, there is significant overlap among categories and a large number of clusters, indicating weak intra-class compactness.
 In contrast, although the cluster separation of SDGraph is less pronounced, the number of clusters is lower than that of ZSE-SBIR, demonstrating SDGraph’s stronger cross-category generalization ability.

 The task of FG-ZS-SBIR aims to achieve instance-level matching between sketches and images.
 Similar to CL-ZS-SBIR, the training classes $\mathcal{C}^T$ and the testing classes $\mathcal{C}^E$ are disjoint, i.e., $\mathcal{C}^T \cap \mathcal{C}^E = \emptyset$, ensuring zero-shot generalization across unseen categories.
 Therefore, the objective of FG-ZS-SBIR is to learn features that bring instance-level matched sketch-image pairs as close as possible in the embedding space.
 In this setting, negative samples refer to images that belong to the same category as the query sketch, but do not match at the instance level.